-Many AV makers claim unbelievable contrast ratio figures and/or other measurements on their home theatre projectors and/or TVs.
+Many AV makers claim unbelievable contrast ratio (CR) figures and/or other measurements on their home theatre projectors / 4K TVs.

 In this review we'll get to the bottom of why specifications are all over the place, we hope that Epson as the self proclaimed leaders in projection may be the ones to set this right and the others will follow?
 We believe that EPSON are by far the worst when it comes to way out CR specifications on Projectors.

-Epson Australia quote just 2,000:1 contrast on some of their most expensive "Pro-AV" projectors and from 1,000,000:1 to 2,500,000:1 for some of their less expensive home theatre EH TW projector models.
-So why do Epson claim only 2,000:1 contrast ratio (this is actually a very good and realistic measurement in real life) on their top 2017 Pro-AV professional projectors?
+Why do Epson claim only 2,000:1 Contrast Ratio (this is actually a very good and realistic measurement in real life) on their top 2017 Pro-AV professional projectors?
 One theory is professionals know better so companies don't bother trying to win them over with unrealistic numbers on the box.